Fall Steelhead Fishing In Michigan: Techniques Guides Use

 Often, there is a small number of steelhead that will make their way into the rivers with the salmon in September.

-The best Michigan fall steelhead fishing starts in late October and continues to get better through November, and often even better in December.
-On most rivers, good steelhead fishing actually lasts until late May.
+The best Michigan fall steelhead fishing starts as the number of steelhead in the rivers increases in late October, and the fishing continues to get better through November and December.

-Steelhead will often hold behind large spawning Chinook and Coho salmon and they will feed on any eggs that drift down the river.
-At this time they feed heavily.
+Steelhead will often hold behind large spawning Chinook and Coho salmon, and they will feed on any eggs that drift down the river.
+At this time, they feed heavily, which is an advantage for anglers.

-3 Stages Of Fall Steelhead Fishing In Michigan
+3 Stages Of the Fall Steelhead Runs In Michigan

 The reason I mention this is because a steelhead in September or October in warmer water will feed, hold, and migrate differently than a steelhead in the late fall in very cold water.